stressboi/TA-hrs/README.md

 This is a TA designed to run on a Windows 10 endpoint that is also running the Splunk Universal Forwarder.
 If you provide it with a local copy of the Windows nmap CLI tools, it will, at the prescribed interval in inputs.conf...

--Determine the current default gateway IP address -Determine the MAC address of that IP from the local ARP table -Determine the Network Category of the active connection -Determine the current DNS server
+1) Determine the current default gateway IP address
+2) Determine the MAC address of that IP from the local ARP table
+3) Determine the Network Category of the active connection
+4) Determine the current DNS server
--Determine the external IP address, AS, and IP location of the endpoint (via ipinfo.io)
+5) Determine the external IP address, AS, and IP location of the endpoint (via ipinfo.io)

 It then reports all of this information via key-value pairs into a local log file (%COMPUTERNAME%_default_gw_output.log) which is monitored by an entry in the inputs.conf, and deposited into Splunk, e.g.: